nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Our primary target users are Recruiters and HR professionals who are responsible for managing job candidates and employee information.
+Our primary target users are Recruiters and HR professionals who are responsible for managing job candidates and employee information in mid-size companies.

+**Value proposition**:

-**Value proposition**: simplify and enhance the recruitment process for HR professionals and recruiters.
+Simplify and enhance the recruitment process for HR professionals and recruiters.

 ### User stories